F1’s sensational championship battle masks sadness of Valtteri Bottas sideshow

 That was the LinkedIn-speak which Valtteri Bottas’s race engineer Riccardo Musconi delivered to his driver over the radio a mere 18 laps into Sunday’s Dutch Grand Prix, a pretty patent code for “you’re far slower than the drivers out front and if you don’t hurry up then we’re finishing nowhere near them.”

 In the previous afternoon’s scintillating qualifying session, Max Verstappen had beaten world champion Lewis Hamilton by only 0.038s to take pole position in front of a raucous home crowd at Zandvoort.
-Bottas started third behind them, and with Sergio Perez way down the field in the other Red Bull after a disastrous Q1 exit, Mercedes had the strategic advantage of pitting two cars against one from the start.
+Bottas – who on Monday was confirmed as joining Alfa Romeo next season – started third behind them, and with Sergio Perez way down the field in the other Red Bull after a disastrous Q1 exit, Mercedes had the strategic advantage of pitting two cars against one from the start.
 Bottas, though clearly not a championship contender in his own right, had a potentially crucial role to play.

 After lights out Verstappen made a controlled, sensible start, while Hamilton managed to remain relatively close behind.
 Bottas, meanwhile, dropped so far back from Hamilton that it was less than a quarter of the race before Musconi felt the need to warn his man to hurry up, or play no significant part in the fun whatsoever.